MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 ---
-title: Deploy a Java application with Red Hat JBoss Enterprise Application Platform (JBoss EAP) on an Azure Red Hat OpenShift (ARO) 4 cluster
+title: Deploy a Java application with Red Hat JBoss Enterprise Application Platform (JBoss EAP) on an Azure Red Hat OpenShift 4 cluster
-description: Deploy a Java application with Red Hat JBoss Enterprise Application Platform (JBoss EAP) on an Azure Red Hat OpenShift (ARO) 4 cluster.
+description: Deploy a Java application with Red Hat JBoss Enterprise Application Platform (JBoss EAP) on an Azure Red Hat OpenShift 4 cluster.
 author: karlerickson
 ms.author: edburns
 ms.date: 12/20/2022
 ms.topic: how-to
 ms.service: azure-redhat-openshift
-keywords: java, jakartaee, microprofile, EAP, JBoss EAP, ARO, OpenShift, JBoss Enterprise Application Platform ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-jbosseap, devx-track-javaee-jbosseap-aro, devx-track-extended-java
+ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-jbosseap, devx-track-javaee-jbosseap-aro, devx-track-extended-java
 ---

-# Deploy a Java application with Red Hat JBoss Enterprise Application Platform (JBoss EAP) on an Azure Red Hat OpenShift (ARO) 4 cluster
+# Deploy a Java application with Red Hat JBoss Enterprise Application Platform (JBoss EAP) on an Azure Red Hat OpenShift 4 cluster

-This article shows you how to deploy a Red Hat JBoss Enterprise Application Platform (JBoss EAP) app to an Azure Red Hat OpenShift (ARO) 4 cluster.
+This article shows you how to deploy a Red Hat JBoss Enterprise Application Platform (JBoss EAP) app to an Azure Red Hat OpenShift 4 cluster.
 The application is a Jakarta EE application backed by an SQL database.
 The app is deployed using [JBoss EAP Helm Charts](https://jbossas.github.io/eap-charts).

 The guide takes a traditional Jakarta EE application and walks you through the process of migrating it to a container orchestrator such as Azure Red Hat OpenShift.
 First, it describes how you can package your application as a [Bootable JAR](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_xp_3.0.0/the-bootable-jar_default) to run it locally.
 Finally, it shows you how you can deploy on OpenShift with three replicas of the JBoss EAP application by using Helm Charts.